JamesLautner/GitHubCopilotWrapperApp/README.md

 A simple macOS application that provides a clean wrapper for GitHub Copilot's web interface.

+## Why I Created This

+I built this app to create a simple, distraction-free way to use GitHub Copilot chat with my Pro subscription.
+This wrapper removes all the extra UI elements from the web interface to provide a clean, focused experience.

 ## Screenshot

 ![GitHub Copilot App Screenshot](screenshot.png)